Skip to main content

 The serotonergic system is also a primary target of testosterone’s modulatory effects.
 Testosterone has been shown to influence serotonin function by affecting the sensitivity of serotonin receptors and the activity of the serotonin transporter (SERT), the protein responsible for serotonin reuptake.

 Low testosterone levels have been linked to alterations in this system that mirror those seen in depressive disorders.
-Clinical studies have indicated that therapy can be as effective as selective serotonin reuptake inhibitors (SSRIs) in improving mood in men with hypogonadism, highlighting the hormone’s critical role in maintaining serotonergic tone.
+Clinical studies have indicated that testosterone replacement therapy can be as effective as selective serotonin reuptake inhibitors (SSRIs) in improving mood in men with hypogonadism, highlighting the hormone’s critical role in maintaining serotonergic tone.

 The following table summarizes the primary neurochemical actions of testosterone on key mood-regulating systems.